coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 checking phases.
 This chapter introduces commands enabling to customize those notation steps.

-We first introduce :ref:`abbreviations <Abbreviations>`, a kind of macro which does not modify the parser.
+We first introduce :ref:`abbreviations <Abbreviations>`.
+These are similar to what is called "macros" in many programming languages.
+They merely map an identifier (possibly with syntactic variables) to a relacement text.

 More elaborate custom notations can also be defined by modifying the lexer and parser thanks to the :cmd:`Reserved Notation` command, then